 - A student has the right to challenge or appeal a financial aid award or any other decision of the Financial Aid Office pertaining to the student, which does not fall under the jurisdiction of federal or state regulations.
 The right includes answers to questions, explanations of policies and decisions, and requests for reconsideration.

 Students at Sierra College applying for and receiving financial aid are responsible for the following:

 - Reviewing and considering all information about Sierra College’s academic programs before enrolling.

 - Completing all the application forms ACCURATELY AND COMPLETELY and submitting them to the right place on time.
 If this is not done, financial aid could be delayed.
 Since errors can cause misunderstanding and misrepresentation of information provided, errors must be corrected before any financial aid can be received.
 Intentional misreporting of information on application forms for federal financial aid is a violation of the law and is considered a criminal offense subject to penalties under the U.S. Criminal Code, and subjects the student’s application to denial.
 Additionally, regulations require that all cases of suspected fraud emanating from misrepresentation, be reported to the Office of the Inspector General.

-- Promptly returning all additional documentation, verification, corrections and/or new information requested by either the Financial Aid Office or the agency or agencies to which an application was submitted.
+- Promptly return all additional documentation, verification, corrections and/or new information requested by either the Financial Aid Office or the agency or agencies to which an application was submitted.

 - Reading and understanding all forms that the student is asked to sign.